bluenergy/multi-repo-server/README.md

 # Multi Repo Deploy SYSTEM

 ## Background
 We are using the practice of seperating front-end & back-end service.
-So it is diffcult for our QA testing different features in branchs.
-We noticed that we need a way to deploy different branches of front-end server and the same time they are pointing to the same back-end server.
+So it is diffcult for our QA testing different features in different branchs.
+We noticed that we need a way to deploy different branches of the same front-end server and make they point to the same back-end server.
-And this project aims to deploy our front-end files under different branches to one front static http server and make our QA be able to test different features in the same env.
+This project aims to deploy our front-end files under different branches to one front static http server and make our QA be able to test different features in the same env.
 We call this project - **FENG Mulit Repot Deployment System**.

 ## How to use